-A rotting villa transformed into a Grey Lynn masterpiece sold for $2.825 million, the Herald can finally reveal.
+A rotting villa transformed into a Grey Lynn masterpiece sold for $2.825 million, the

 The 120-year-old settler's cottage on Leighton St in the Auckland city suburb went under the hammer in March but failed to sell despite a $2.5 million bid.